The Island Paradise of Caye Caulker, Belize

 Great Blue Hole

 One of Jacques Cousteau's favorite scuba diving locations was the Great Blue Hole; a perfectly round limestone sinkhole with stalactites.
-Measuring 984 ft (300 m) wide and 407 ft (124 m) deep, this natural wonder is best for experienced divers interested in topography.
+Measuring 300 m (984 ft) wide and 124 m (407 ft) deep, this natural wonder is best for experienced scuba divers interested in topography.
 Snorkeling at the surface isn't worthwhile due to the lack of colorful corals and marine species.
+Consider chartering a plane to see the natural wonder for approximately $300 USD.

 Restaurants

-• Breakfast - If you're like me and need caffeine in your veins to wake up, wander over to Ice N' Beans.
+• Breakfast - If you need a jolt of caffeine to wake up, wander over to Ice N' Beans.
 Remedy morning grogginess with an iced mocha latte and bag of freshly made mini cinnamon sugar donuts.
 The cheery yellow picnic tables and ocean views will also help jumpstart your day.

-• Lunch - Anytime I see hot grills on a beach with fresh meat and seafood my brain seems to produce excess serotonin levels.
-My eyes widened as I saw the side-by-side stalls of chefs Esther and Kareem south of The Split.
-The freshly grilled lobster smothered in mango chili butter at Esther's Crusty Crab was simply phenomenal.
-A few days later, we tried the succulent jerk chicken and garlic butter snapper at Kareem's Beach BBQ.
-Every meal included a portion of rice and beans, cold side salad, and roasted plantain.
+• Lunch - My brain produced excess serotonin levels whenever I saw charcoal grills with sizzling food.
+The side-by-side stalls of chefs Esther and Kareem south of The Split are legendary.
+Try the phenomenal grilled lobster smothered in mango chili butter at Esther's Crusty Crab.
+The succulent jerk chicken and garlic butter snapper at Kareem's Beach BBQ were delicious.
+Plates include a portion of rice and beans, cold side salad, and roasted plantain.

-• Dinner - The Pelican Sunset Bar is a relaxed oceanfront spot ideal for gorgeous sunsets and simple food bursting with flavor.
+• Dinner - The Pelican Sunset Bar is an oceanfront spot ideal for gorgeous sunsets and simple entrées bursting with flavor.
 Try the zesty shrimp ceviche and curry fish sticks served with seasoned potato wedges.
 The chill vibes and fruity rum punch are too good to pass up!

 Runner Up - San Pedro